dathent/viamotest/readme.md

 -------------------------
 1. Install the extension via modman:
 - go to magento base path;
-- run command 'modman init';
+- run command "modman init";
-- run command 'modman clone https://github.com/dathent/viamotest';
+- run command "modman clone https://github.com/dathent/viamotest";
 2. Clear the cache, logout from the admin panel and then login again.
 3. Configure and activate the extension under System->Configuration->Viamo Test->Configuration.

 Uninstallation
 --------------
-1. Remove all extension files from your Magento installation
+1. run command "modman remove viamotest"
 2. Clear the cache, logout from the admin panel and then login again.

 Support
 -------
-If you have any issues with this extension, open an issue on [GitHub](https://github.com/viamo/Viamo_Test/issues).
+If you have any issues with this extension, open an issue on [GitHub](https://github.com/dathent/viamotest/issues).

 Contribution
 ------------